Decode segfault errors in dmesg

 $ ./foo Segmentation fault

-calls here and there, have a look at the output of the
+calls here and there, have a look at the output of the Linux kernel:

 $ dmesg foo[1234]: segfault at 2a ip 0000000000400511 sp 00007fffe00a3260 error 4 in foo[400000+1000]

-These are some hints in dmesg output:
+There are some hints in the output of dmesg

 -